The Off tHe Grid Poetry Prize

 The Off the Grid Prize recognizes the work of older poets and highlights important contemporary voices in poetry.
 Winners receive $1000 and publication, promotion, and distribution of their book in print and audio formats.
 We are looking for work by poets over 60, whose writing practice is ongoing and whose vision is fresh while drawing from six or more decades of lived experience.

-Past judges have included Marilyn Nelson, Jennifer Tseng, and Garrett Hongo, and Marianne Boruch.
-The judge for the 2025 contest will be Gregory Orr!
+Past judges have included Marilyn Nelson, Jennifer Tseng, Garrett Hongo, Marianne Boruch, and Gregory Orr.

 Finalists